 In labratory and in production eveything works fine.
 The moment I put them in field (entrence hall of a big company), they are dying one after the other (within 2 to 4 days).
 I checked forum and internet and I cant find any usefull hint.
 Has somebody any idea what could be the reason.

 I think the TPS62056 should work in this application.
 "Dying" is not descriptive enough to descsribe the failure mechanism.
 Is the Li-Ion battery discharging before you think it should?
 Does the IC have catastrophic failure?
 If so, what specifically is wrong?
 How do the impedances from each pin to ground on a good board differ from those on a bad board?
 Does one of TI's evaluation modules have the same problem as your custom design?

-In reply to Michael Day:
+In reply to Matthew Day: